NewYorkCityCouncil/council.nyc.gov/docs/ARCHITECTURE.md

 The New York City Council website uses [Foundation for Sites](http://foundation.zurb.com/sites/docs/), a responsive and accessible front-end framework.
 The `wp-nycc` theme is based on [andycochran/wp-foundation-sites](https://github.com/andycochran/wp-foundation-sites), a bare-bones WordPress theme built with Foundation.

 ### Editing Themes

-Making changes to this package requires NPM, Bower, and Gulp.

 * `cd wp-nycc/`
 * Run `npm install` to get `node_modules`